| | |

 Recipe Tips

-• Tempering the egg mixture is important – this slowly raises the temperature of the eggs so that you don’t cook the eggs and end up with soupy scrambled eggs.
+• Tempering the egg mixture is important.
+It slowly raises the temperature of the egg yolks so you don’t cook the eggs and end up with soupy scrambled eggs.

-• When heating the custard, stir constantly with a wooden spoon to keep the eggs from cooking and separating.
+• When heating, stir the the custard constantly with a wooden spoon to keep the eggs from cooking and separating.

 • You can speed up the chilling of the custard by pouring it into a zipper-top bag and setting the bag into a bowl of ice.